harvester/docs/docs/troubleshooting/harvester.md

 You can access the embedded Rancher dashboard via `https://{{HARVESTER_IP}}/dashboard/c/local/explorer`.

 !!! note
-    We only support to use the Rancher dashboard for debugging purpose.
+    We only support to use the embedded Rancher dashboard for debugging and validation purpose.
+    For Rancher's multi-cluster and multi-tenant integration, please refer to the docs [here](../rancher/rancher-integration.md).

 ## Access Embedded Longhorn

 You can access the embedded Longhorn UI via `https://{{HARVESTER_IP}}/dashboard/c/local/longhorn`.

 !!! note
-    We only support to use the Longhorn UI for debugging purpose .
+    We only support to use the embedded Longhorn UI for debugging and validation purpose .